 3. I am hesitant to take the Saver Pledge because I do not want to share my personal financial information and I don't want to be bombarded with a lot of junk email? | Top |

 Military Saves is a private, non-profit, completely voluntary program.
 You don't have to share any financial information.
 The idea of the campaign is for you to commit to building wealth over time and encourage others to do the same.
 You may find some of our information interesting, though.
 Your individual participation will not be reported to anyone.
 We offer individual saving information which you can access here as well.

 If you take the Pledge, you'll receive monthly Military Saves E-newsletters that contain helpful savings messages.
 You can always unsubscribe at the bottom of the newsletter or contact us to modify your subscription and update your email information.

 4. Where can I find information on how to conduct a Military Saves Campaign? | Top |

-You can find information on how to run a Military Saves Campaign in the Resource Kits.
+You can sign up and find more information on how to run a Military Saves Campaign here.

 5. Why didn't I receive a welcome email? | Top |

 We always want to know when you don't get your welcome email so contact us, but be sure to check your junk mail first.

 6. How do I find the phone number and location of the Fleet and Family Center, The Army or Marine Corps Community Services Center or the Airman and Family Readiness Center at an installation? | Top |

 Military Installations, offered through Military One Source is a great website that has tons of info on resources available at each installation.